 For the next decade, Widespread Panic would play with some of the biggest names in the jam band community of the 1990s including Aquarium Rescue Unit, Phish, and Blues Traveler, all participants in the short-lived H.O.R.D.E. tours.
-In 1998, at the release party of their first live album, Light Fuse, Get Away, some 80,000 to 100,000 Panic fans crushed the city of Athens for some “Panic in the Streets,” making it one of the biggest release parties in history.
+In 1998, at the release party of their first live album, Light Fuse, Get Away, some 80,000 to 100,000 Panic fans crushed the city of Athens for some “Panic in the Streets,” making the biggest album release party in history.

 Widespread Panic – “Porch Song”

 In early 2002, the band was dealt a heavy blow when beloved guitarist Michael Houser was diagnosed with pancreatic cancer.
-Houser’s final show with the band would come in early July of that year.
-Houser died in August of 2002.
-In his stead, former JoJo Hermann, bandmate George McConnell was pegged to replace Houser.
-Despite several more album releases in the early 2000’s—Night of Joy, Über Cobra, Earth To America—McConnell left the band in 2006, leaving producer and former guitar tech John Keane to finish out the final two weeks of the tour.
+Houser’s final show with the band would come in early July of that year, and he passed away a few months later on August 10th, 2002.
+In his stead, former JoJo Hermann bandmate George McConnell was pegged to replace Houser.
+Despite playing on several albums in the early 2000s—Night of Joy, Über Cobra, Earth To America—McConnell left the band in 2006, leaving producer and former guitar tech John Keane to finish out the final two weeks of the tour.

 Widespread Panic – “The Waker” – 6/28/02